 Modulation effects typically delay the incoming signal by a few milliseconds and then use an LFO to modulate the delayed signal.
 The LFO may also be used to modulate the delay time in some effects.
 There are also modulation effects that involve pitch.
 The most basic types of pitch modulation effects are vibrato and tremolo.
 These type of effects use an LFO to modulate the frequency of the sound.

 Typical pitch and time effects include pitch shifters and harmonizers.
 These effects modify the pitch of a sound by adding new frequencies to a signal or by simply altering the pitch by a pre-designated musical interval (transposition).
 Pitch shifters are used to raise or lower an audio signal by octaves or a range of interval alterations.
 For example, a pitch shifter set to increase the pitch by a fifth will raise each note seven intervals above the notes being played.

 A harmonizer is a type of pitch shifter that combines the “shifted” pitched note with the original pitch to create a two or more note harmonies.
 Pitch correction is another common use of pitch shifting used by auto-tune effects to correct inaccuracies in a vocal recording or live performance.

 Transform rough ideas and basic compositions into dance floor bangers and sonically pleasing commercial quality masters.
 Learn the well-kept industry secrets of EQ, compression, panning, level balancing, reverb and special effects.

 About This Program

-Visit the Logic Pro course page for detailed information on this program here.
+Visit the Mixing and Mastering course page for detailed information on this program here.